-We reported an operating profit of \$21.3 million and net income from continuing operations of \$18.4 million in the year ended December 31, 2018, an operating profit of \$10.9 million and net income from continuing operations of \$6.8 million in the year ended December 31, 2017 and operating profit of \$0.8 million and a loss from continuing operations of \$5.3 million in the year ended December 31, 2016 and as of December 31, 2018 have an accumulated deficit of \$683 million.
+While we have operated profitably in the last three fiscal years, we incurred major losses in years prior to fiscal 2017 and as of December 31, 2019, we have an accumulated deficit of \$671 million.
 We cannot assure you that we can operate profitably in the future.
-If we do not continue to operate profitably, our share price will decline and the viability of our company will be in question.
+If we do not continue to operate profitably, our share price will decline, and the viability of our company will be in question.